 Nagios, one of our all time favorite network monitoring tools for Linux, can sometimes be a little overwhelming when setting up, maintaining and keeping up to date.
+All configurations are done through config files and can be cumbersome and quite frankly, inconvenient.
+Many admins and engineers who are not familiar with Linux/Unix commands and architecture prefer to work within Windows Server/Desktop instead, with a more Fully Automated approach.

 On top of the Operating system constraints, there are a ton of plug-ins and add-ons that add to the headache of keeping Nagios up-to-date and functioning properly in a dynamic environment with the wave of BYOD in the workforce.

-Some features we're looking for in a Replacement are:
+Some features we're looking for in a replacement are:

 - Easy and Fully Automated Network Discovery and SNMP Scanning functionality (without the need for Add-ons or Plugins)